kubernetes-manifest

 Multiple Resources in a Single Manifest

-Kubernetes manifest Components support multiple resources separated by the standard YAML document separator ---:
+Kubernetes manifest components support multiple resources separated by the standard YAML document separator ---:

 components/deployment.yaml